danzek/presentations/README.md

-presentations
+Presentations
 =============

-These are presentations and guest lectures that I've given, organized by topic and date.
+These are some of the presentations and guest lectures that I've given, organized by topic and date.